Mizari/herast/documentation/herapi.md

 herapi is designed for safe "import * from herapi".
-In order to get more information use help(herapi.FUNCTION_OR_CLASS)
+In order to get more information use help(herapi.FUNCTION_OR_CLASS).
+ Use herapi.herapi_help() instead of help(herapi).

 herapi functions: